 Leave the Situation

 When all else fails, leaving the situation sends a powerful message to those who push drugs on others.
-If these people just don’t understand your situation, it’s time to exit the situation.
+If these people don’t understand your case, it’s time to exit the situation.
 No amount of explaining will make a difference for some people.
 In the end, you’re better off removing yourself from this environment.

 Find Addiction Treatment and Related Services in Washington at Bayview Recovery

 Please contact Bayview Recovery today if you need help mastering your drug refusal skills in Washington.
 Call 855.478.3650 to set up an appointment with one of our caring counselors and to learn more about our treatment options.
 It may not always be easy to refuse drugs in Washington, but we can provide you with professional help to master saying “no” to drugs.

 Dave Cundiff, MD, MPH is an experienced leader in the field of Substance Use Disorder treatment.
 He works with patients suffering from Substance Use Disorder to evaluate their medication needs and prescribe treatments accordingly.
 In addition, he regularly participates in all-staff debriefing sessions involving peers, nurses, and other prescribers.
 He also reviews and advises on policies, procedures, and techniques for treating substance use disorder.